Dissolve

 Dissolve objects numbered 1

-As shown in the results, dissolve merges multiple sub-objects into a single simple object.
-Regions numbered 1 are dissolved, but non-adjacent objects are not dissolved.
+As shown above, Dissolve merges multiple sub-objects into a single simple object.
+Regions numbered 1 are dissolved, but non-adjacent objects are not merged.

 Group objects numbered 1 into a compound

-As shown in the results, group combines multiple sub-objects into a compound, where the overlapping parts of the objects are processed using the XOR operation.
+As shown above, Group combines multiple sub-objects into a compound object, where the intersection of objects is processed using an XOR operation.

-Objects with the same property field value that intersect or are tangent are first dissolved into a single simple object.
-If after dissolution, there are non-adjacent objects with the same merged field value, they are further grouped into a complex object.
+Objects with the same property field value that intersect or are tangent are first dissolved into a simple object.
+If there are non-adjacent objects with the same merged field value after dissolving, they are further grouped into a complex object.

 Function Entry